PattMayne/glitch-tarot-py/readme.md

 * arrange rows of symbols
 * Different Patterns:
 * * Dueling Corners
+* We have "among" and "below" but we also need "above" (which will be more rare)

 The **modular character** should be built like this:
 * HEADS are NOT symbols: **HEADS** are modern-archetypal